Applies to: Exchange Server 2013

 A shared mailbox is a type of user mailbox that doesn’t have its own user name and password.
 As a result, users can’t log into it them directly.
 To access a shared mailbox, users must first be granted Send As or Full Access permissions to the mailbox.
 Once that’s done, users sign into their own mailboxes and then access the shared mailbox by adding it to their Outlook profile.
 In Exchange 2003 and earlier, shared mailboxes were just a regular mailbox to which an administrator could grant delegate access.
 Beginning in Exchange 2007, shared mailboxes became their own recipient type:

-- Full Access The Full Access permission allows a user to log into the shared mailbox and act as the owner of that mailbox.
-While logged in, the user can create calendar items; read, view, delete, and modify email messages; create tasks and calendar contacts.
-However, a delegate with Full Access permission can’t send email from the shared mailbox unless they also have Send As or Send on Behalf permission.
+Full Access The Full Access permission lets a user open the shared mailbox and act as the owner of that mailbox.
+After accessing the shared mailbox, a user can create calendar items; read, view, delete, and change email messages; create tasks and calendar contacts.
+However, a user with Full Access permission can’t send email from the shared mailbox unless they also have Send As or Send on Behalf permission.

-- Send As The Send As permission allows a user to impersonate the shared mailbox when sending mail.
-For example, if Kweku logs into the shared mailbox Marketing Department and sends an email, it will appear as though the Marketing Department has sent the email.
+Send As The Send As permission lets a user impersonate the shared mailbox when sending mail.
+For example, if Kweku logs into the shared mailbox Marketing Department and sends an email, it will look like the Marketing Department sent the email.

-- Send on Behalf The Send on Behalf permission allows a user to send email on behalf of the shared mailbox.
-For example, if John logs into the shared mailbox Reception Building 32 and sends an email, it will appear to recipients as being sent by “John on behalf of Reception Building 32”.
-To grant Send on Behalf permissions, you must use the Exchange Management Shell.
-Use the Set-Mailbox cmdlet with the GrantSendonBehalf parameter.
+Send on Behalf The Send on Behalf permission lets a user send email on behalf of the shared mailbox.
+For example, if John logs into the shared mailbox Reception Building 32 and sends an email, it look like the mail was sent by “John on behalf of Reception Building 32”.
+You can’t use the EAC to grant Send on Behalf permissions, you must use Set-Mailbox cmdlet with the GrantSendonBehalf parameter.